 Today is the greatest day in the history of Amsterdam.
 After years of discussions and debates, the city’s ban against scooters using bike paths officially goes into effect on Monday April 8, 2019.

-Scooters known as “Snorfiets,” occasionally misspelt as SNORT-fiets have slowly been choking Amsterdam into submission.
+Scooters known as “Snorfiets,” often referred to as SNORT-fiets because of the obnoxious sound they make, have slowly been choking Amsterdam into submission.
 There were 8000 scooters in 2007 and the numbers have swelled to over 35,000 in 2016.
 These glorified wheelchairs have contributed to the deteriorating perception of safety among citizens.
 The Copenhagenize Index is aware of this issue and has rightfully knocked down Amsterdam to the number 3 spot among the Bicycle Friendly Cities of the world.

 It’s difficult for me to have an objective opinion on scooters without verbally abusing some groups or sounding like an angry, drunken sailor.
 But in this victory I digress, and will give credit to scooters.
-After all, they are very efficient way to get around Amsterdam.
+After all, they’re a very efficient way to get around Amsterdam.
 They’re well suited to delivering hot pizza or illegally transporting marijuana to coffee shops.

 The issue is that scooters simply shouldn’t be allowed on bike paths.
 Context is important to consider because Amsterdam isn’t Cairo or Bangkok.
 It’s not a polluted, sweltering metropolis with sprawling roadways where they would excel.
 Amsterdam is a neat, compact city that has a perfect symbiont relationship with bicycles while the scooter is nothing more than an antagonist.